 If you have multiple missing teeth, the best way to replace them may be with partial or full dentures.
 A partial denture is used to replace lost teeth when one or more of your natural teeth remain.
 The replacement teeth are attached to a gum-colored plastic base that is removable.

 Because of the advanced technology we have to evaluate your jaws and your bite, we can expertly fit you with partials that fit well and are secure.
 You’ll be able to eat and chew comfortably and naturally.
 You can remove your partials at night to clean them.

 Full dentures replace all of the teeth on an upper or lower arch.
-They are removable and must be secured with an over-the-counter denture adhesive.
+Dentures can be anchored using implants and abutments, or temporarily adhered using denture adhesives or wafers.
 Dental Health Associates will work closely with a denture lab to create a custom denture that fits securely and looks natural.